JuliaFirstOrder/ProximalOperators.jl/README.md

 `NormL21`       | Sum-of-L2 norms                                      | convex
 `SqrNormL2`     | Squared Euclidean norm                               | convex

-Each function can be customized with parameters: you can access the documentation of each function from the command line of Julia directly (try typing in `?NormL1`).
+Each function can be customized with parameters: you can access the specific documentation of each function from the command line of Julia directly (try typing in `?NormL1`).

 Once a function has been created, you can at any time inspect it by simply printing it out:

 ```